 Australia Post is one of the most highly respected and recognised brands in the country.
 They have a vast network of locations making it a very convenient option if you prefer to transact in person.
 When it comes to currency exchange, Auspost is an agent for Western Union.
-The exchange rates, fees and charges you receive in store are from Western Union.
+This means the exchange rates, fees and charges you receive in store are from Western Union.

 The Currency Shop says:

-Australia Post is most well known for the providing postal services in Australia and its overseas territories, delivering mail, helping businesses and consumers with parcels, and providing a national retail network.
-Australia Post also provides banking services on behalf of more than 70 banks and financial institutions, so you can use your credit or debit card for deposits and withdrawals, account balance enquiries, paying credit card bills and sending money overseas.
-For Domestic customers Money Orders are one option for someone wanting to transfer money, while for International Money Transfers Australia Post acts as an agent for Western Union.
+Australia Post is most well known for the providing postal services in Australia and its overseas territories.
+Delivering mail, helping businesses and consumers with parcels, and providing a national retail network.
+Australia Post also provides banking services on behalf of more than 70 banks and financial institutions.
+You can use your credit or debit card for deposits and withdrawals, account balance enquiries, paying credit card bills and sending money overseas.
+For domestic customers Money Orders are one option for someone wanting to transfer money.
+For international money transfers Australia Post acts as an agent for Western Union.

 We’re most interested in how much it costs to transfer money internationally through Australia Post.
 In this article, we’ll explore:

-- How Australia Post's foreign exchange rate compares to others
+- How Australia Post's foreign exchange rates compare to others.

 - How easy is it to make a transfer via Australia Post?